beerfekt/Symfony4-Basics/README.md

     ./setup.sh

-6. Add the .env file into the project
+6. Configure the .env file in the specific symfony project in the project folder

 7. Add email-config into the .env (projekt-name/.env) (for sending emails from the form)